Loss-Given-Default Modeling by Post-Last Passage Time Process: Introduction

 \citet{altman2004} provides a detailed review of how recovery rate and its correlation with default probability had been treated in credit risk models.
 The authors also discuss the importance of modeling the correlation between recovery rate and default probability. \citet{altman2005} analyzes and measures the relationship between default and recovery rates of corporate bonds over the period of 1982-2002.
 They confirm that default rate is a strong indicator of average recovery rate among corporate bonds. \citet{acharya2007} analyzes data of defaulted firms in the U.S. during 1982-1999 and finds that the recovery rate is significantly lower when the industry of the defaulted firm is in distress.
 The authors discover that industry conditions at the time of default are robust and important determinants of recovery rates.
 Their results suggest that recovery rates are lower during industry distress not only because of the decreased worth of a firm's assets but also because of the financial constraints that other firms in the industry face.
-The latter reason is based on the idea that the prices, at which the assets of the defaulted firm can be sold, depend on the financial condition of other firms in the industry.
+The latter reason is based on the idea that the prices, at which the assets of the defaulted firm can be sold, depend on the financial condition of other firms in the industry. \citet{doshi2018} uses information extracted from senior and subordinate credit default swaps to identify risk-neutral stochastic recovery rate dynamics of credit spreads and studies the term structure of expected recovery.
+Their study is related to \citet{schlafer2014} which also uses the fact that debt instruments of different seniority face the same default risk but have different recovery rates given default. \citet{doshi2018} uses 5-factor intensity-based model for CDS contracts allowing stochastic dynamics of LGD.
+The authors allow firm-specific factors to influence the stochastic recovery rate.
+Their empirical analysis of 46 firms through the time period of 2001-2012 shows that the recovery rate is time-varying and the term structure of expected recovery is on average downward-sloping.
+They also find that industry characteristics have significant impact on CDS-implied recovery rates; however, they do not find the evidence that firms' credit ratings explain the cross-sectional differences in recovery rates.
+For the summary of the literature related to the relationship between default rates and realized recovery rates, refer to \citet{doshi2018}.